jaredly/geometricart/Roadmap.md

 - show axis for flipping stuff about.
 - when doing a thing for recording, don't use tmp zoom.
 -

+- [x] show something for duplicating things across lines 'path:multiply'
+	- oh, so the one thing is `id: 'tmp'`.
+	- the other thing is multiplying around an existing trap
+- [x] at the very least, pause before pan.

+- [ ] PANNNN
+	- ugh this will be annoying I think? so, max(zoomLevels) and, union(boundingBoxes) and then do a render for that.

+		and ...

+		then pan / zoom it around?

 Wellll this is looking pretty dang awesome.
 Things that would take it to the next level: